sky-uk/osprey/README.md

 * `/client` contains code for the osprey cli client.
 * `/server` contains code for the osprey server.
 * `/common` contains code common to both client and server.
-* `/e2e` contains the end to end tests, and test utils for dependencies.
+* `/e2e` contains the end-to-end tests, and test utils for dependencies.
 * `/examples` contains scripts to start Dex and Osprey in a Kubernetes clusters or locally.
 * `vendor` contains the dependencies of the project.

 ## Server and client

-We use [cobra](https://github.com/spf13/cobra), to generate the client and server commands.
+We use [Cobra](https://github.com/spf13/cobra), to generate the client and server commands.

 ### E2E tests
-The e2e tests are executed against local Dex and ldap servers.
+The e2e tests are executed against local Dex and LDAP servers.

 The setup is as follows: